swaptacular/swpt_accounts/protocol.rst

    ``"OK"``. [#insufficient-amount]_

 total_locked_amount : int64
-   SHOULD contain the total sum secured (locked) for prepared transfers on the account.
-This MUST be a non-negative number.
+   When the transfer has been rejected due to insufficient available amount, this field SHOULD contain the total sum secured (locked) for prepared transfers on the account. [#insufficient-amount]_ This MUST be a non-negative number.

 recipient : string
    The value of the ``recipient`` field in the corresponding